 Not surprisingly, those over 65 are more exposed to this risk, but the gap between young and old seems to have narrowed in recent weeks, with the number of hospitalizations among young people recently increasing by 299% (compared to 139% among the elderly).
 According to researchers, there were 8.7 hospital admissions per 100,000 people in the 18-29 age group in mid-April, compared to 128.3 per 100,000 people over 65.
 At the end of June, these numbers were 34.7 and 306.7, respectively.

 How can this increase be explained?
-Several factors increase this risk in young people, such as diabetes, asthma, heart, immune system, liver disease, and obesity, and smoking, including vaping.
+Several factors increase this risk in young people, such as diabetes, asthma, heart, immune system, liver disease, obesity, and smoking, including vaping.
 “Recent evidence suggests that smoking is associated with an increased likelihood of progression of COVID-19, including the development of serious complications, admission to intensive care, or death,” confirmed Sally Adams, principal author of the study.

 The effects of smoking are such that “the risk of being susceptible to serious disease is halved when smokers are removed from the sample,” said her colleague Charles Irwin Jr., who incidentally observed that no scientific data ever suggested that smoking reduced the risk of infection with COVID-19, although this was recently discussed.